gryphbecrazeh/japanese-study/README.md

 helps associate the actual meaning of the kanji with the related words, and make more kanji more familiar and easier to understand when seen in unknown words

 -   I suppose we can use the kanji alive api to get a ranom kanji character, and then grab all words in our database and filter it based on whether or not it contains that kanji
+-   Confirmed can get 10 words that share the kanji alive api
+-   Click on a kanji inside regular study mode to go into challenge mode and do a run of 10 kanji

 ## TODO